AngelFelizR/ISL-Practice/README.md

 given observation has no *nearby neighbors*, known as **curse of dimensionality** and leading to a very poor prediction of $f(x_{0})$.

+KNN unlike parametric models does not tell us which predictors are important, making it hard to make inferences using this model.

 ## Classiﬁer

 The next function estimates the conditional probability for class $j$ as